ray-project/kuberay/README.md

 ### Use Helm

-A helm chart is a collection of files that describe a related set of Kubernetes resources.
-It can help users to deploy ray-operator and ray clusters conveniently.
+A Helm chart is a collection of files that describe a related set of Kubernetes resources.
+It can help users to deploy the KubeRay Operator and Ray clusters conveniently.
-Please read [kuberay-operator](helm-chart/kuberay-operator/README.md) to deploy an operator and [ray-cluster](helm-chart/ray-cluster/README.md) to deploy a custom cluster.
+Please read [kuberay-operator](helm-chart/kuberay-operator/README.md) to deploy the operator and [ray-cluster](helm-chart/ray-cluster/README.md) to deploy a configurable Ray cluster.
+To deploy the optional KubeRay API Server, see [kuberay-apiserver](helm-chart/kuberay-apiserver/README.md).

 ## Development